-So how should you handle the reimbursement?
-If you live in California, Washington, D.C. or Massachusetts, the law requires you to reimburse your nanny for the miles they drive in their vehicle while they’re on the clock at the IRS-mandated rate of 62.5 cents per mile.
+So how should you handle the nanny mileage reimbursement?
+If you live in California, Washington, D.C. or Massachusetts, the law requires you to reimburse your nanny for the miles they drive in their vehicle while they’re on the clock at the IRS-mandated rate of 67 cents per mile.
 Commuting to and from your home does not count toward their mileage reimbursement.

 1. Use the IRS mileage rate

-The IRS’ standard mileage reimbursement rate is used to calculate the cost of gas, maintenance and depreciation of a car used for business purposes (like running errands for families or transporting kids).
+The IRS’s standard mileage reimbursement rate is used to calculate the cost of gas, maintenance and depreciation of a car used for business purposes (like running errands for families or transporting kids).

 But for this to work, your nanny needs to keep track of the miles they drive in order for you to use this rate.
-You can also have them create an online spreadsheet that you both access, using a program like Google Drive.
+You can also have them use an online spreadsheet, like Google Sheets, that you both access.
 Track the days your nanny works and the miles they drove each day.
-When pay day comes, it will be easy to figure out how much you owe them.
+When payday comes, it will be easy to figure out how much you owe them.
 This method will also help keep track of their hours in case you need to pay overtime.

 Note: Gas and mileage is not considered taxable compensation, so neither you nor your nanny have to pay taxes on it.
-To find out more about nanny taxes, contact Care.com HomePay.
+To find out more about nanny taxes, contact Care HomePay.

 2. Flat rate compensation